 Plantar fasciitis is a painful foot condition caused by inflammation in the plantar fascia, which is the strong, fibrous band that runs from your heel to the ball of your foot and your toes.
 Plantar fasciitis affects 2 million Americans annually and is the most common source of heel pain.

-Jarna Rathod-Bhatt, DPM, and Rahul Bhatt, DPM of the Apple Podiatry Group, frequently treat patients with plantar fasciitis at their offices in Arlington, Irving, Fort Worth, and Flower Mound, TX.
+Jarna Rathod-Bhatt, DPM, and Rahul Bhatt, DPM of the Apple Podiatry Group, frequently treat patients with plantar fasciitis at their offices in Arlington, Fort Worth, and Flower Mound, TX.

 In this blog post, they explain why plantar fasciitis is more common during summer and provide preventive tips and treatment options.